 During the early days of my relationship with my wife Zoraida, we were only able to see each other on weekends.
 I would drive down to her brownstone apartment in Harlem and greet her at the door with a big paper bag overflowing with gourmet groceries.
 We’d both look at it knowing that we wouldn’t be leaving the house all weekend.
 We’d smile and laugh excitedly all the way back up the four flights of stairs.
 We would cook and eat slowly and indulgently, really listen to music, have easy conversation, fall asleep freely, and have plenty of breakfast in bed.

 The “authentic eighteenth-century cocoon”—as it’s dubbed on Airbnb —was in a tall stone house overlooking a quiet neighborhood square.
 We knocked on its immense door and down came Jean-Marc, our host, who guided us up the stairs and handed us the keys.
 The ancient feel of the neighborhood was seamless with the feel of the apartment, allowing us to stay tucked away in our encapsulated time and place.
 After verifying that the apartment contained no spoilers, we headed out eager to feel the neighborhood.
 We floated around the maze of narrow streets noticing for the first time that all of the buildings had a subtle pink hue—giving Toulouse the nickname Le Ville Rose as we later found out.
 As each of these details came to light we would hold each other closer with knowing excitement.
 Eventually, we came across a tavern that looked enticing so we entered down the steps and were greeted by jovial and curious drunks at the bar in front.
-A waiter steered us away to the only seat left in the place where we had a generous French country style meal of steak, potatoes, soup, bread and house wine.
-After filling our bellies and re-asserting the virtues of life in Europe to each other we headed home to turn in for the night.
+A waiter steered us away to the only seat left in the place where we had a generous French country style meal of steak, potatoes, soup, bread, and house wine.
+After filling our bellies and re-asserting the virtues of life in Europe to each other we headed back to the cocoon.

-We settled into a routine that week of waking up slowly, buying fresh groceries at the small morning market, and eating a simple breakfast of breads and lavender tea—a Toulouse staple.
+We settled into a routine that week of waking up slowly, buying fresh groceries at the small neighborhood market, and eating a simple breakfast of breads and lavender tea—a Toulouse staple.
 After breakfast we’d stroll around, stopping only to rest or enjoy a long meal.
-We spent the days admiring every small detail: the approachable nature of the old man in a tea shop we visited frequently, the girl selling fresh baked cookies from her bicycle cart, or the way the doors in residential neighborhoods had ancient iron knockers in the shape of a knocking fist.
+We spent our days admiring every small detail: the approachable nature of the old man in a tea shop we visited frequently, the girl selling fresh baked cookies from her bicycle cart, or the way the doors in residential neighborhoods had ancient iron knockers in the shape of a knocking fist.
 At night we’d come back to the cocoon and cook a lavish meal together before each getting dressed in separate rooms and joining in the dining room for a candlelit dinner.
 The time was moving so slowly just as it had back in Harlem when we first met.
 Everything we saw was beautiful and everything we ate was delicious.
 We had all of the space in the world to notice and appreciate each subtle pleasure.

 How is it possible that those short weekends in Harlem and that week in Toulouse could carry so much richness and depth in such small amounts of time?
 Looking back, we actually did very little other than lay around and walk around.
 That could be the key.
 The more we try to do, the less space we have to appreciate and enjoy the subtle pleasures around us.
 If we do less we can enjoy more, forcing time to slow down.

-*check out the Saveur article for an absinthe cocktail recipe to go with it.
+Check out the Saveur article for an absinthe cocktail recipe to go with it.

-Photo: Ingalls Photography (taken from Saveur Magazine)
+Ingalls Photography (taken from Saveur Magazine)

 Happy Valentine’s Day